fvictorio/slippy/README.md

 # Rules

+- [`compatible-pragma`](/docs/rules/compatible-pragma.md): checks that the minimum supported pragma version is compatible with the features used in the file.
 - [`curly`](/docs/rules/curly.md): enforces the use of curly braces for all control structures.
 - [`explicit-types`](/docs/rules/explicit-types.md): enforces or forbids the use of aliases like `uint` instead of `uint256`.
 - [`id-denylist`](/docs/rules/id-denylist.md): allows you to specify a list of forbidden identifiers.